-Traditionally, an eye with a corneal abrasion following an FB has been patched for 24 hours in order to relieve pain and protect the cornea.
-However, evidence suggests the patching is of no benefit, at least for simple abrasions of <10 mm2 (larger abrasions were not included in this research).
+Traditionally, an eye with a corneal abrasion following an FB was patched for 24 hours in order to relieve pain and protect the cornea.
+However, evidence suggests patching is of no benefit for simple abrasions of <10 mm2 (larger abrasions were not included in this research).
 Many departments no longer advise patching, or suggest a short period of patching only (eg, overnight).
 Patched patients should not drive.

 Complications and prognosis

 - If they are on the visual axis, there is potential loss of VA due to corneal scarring.

 - Recurrent corneal abrasion syndrome can occur if the corneal epithelium is disrupted.

 This hinges on the use of appropriate eye protection for hazardous occupations, involving power tools, DIY, in sport, and against UV light exposure.

 A leaflet for the public on preventing eye injuries is available.

 - Snellen Chart; Living Well with Low Vision

 - Aslam SA, Sheth HG, Vaughan AJ; Emergency management of corneal injuries.
 Injury.
 2007 May 38(5):594-7.
 Epub 2006 Sep 1.